Dr John Raftos Award

 The award will be presented to the researcher judged to be responsible for outstanding contributions to biomedical innovation recommended by our Research Advisory Committee (RAC) following the review of the acquittal forms and other supporting materials including published papers, patents, evidence of translation etc. Innovations will include Australian research and discoveries into new medicines, vaccines, biologicals, devices, tools or diagnostics.

 The Trustees of the Foundation will be the final judge of the award.
 The award may be shared if the judges agree that more than one applicant is equally worthy of the award.
-If no suitable applications are deemed worthy of the award, the Foundation may elect not to offer the award in any particular year.
+If there aren’t any suitable candidates, the Foundation may elect not to offer the award in any particular year.

 The recipient of the award will be invited to present at the NFMRI annual award ceremony, which is normally held in December each year.